 6.1.
 Timeline, process with the stock exchange

-If issuer fulfils the conditions and criteria for listing on the Standard Market or for listing on the Prime Market, it may request that its shares are listed on the Ljubljana Stock Exchange.
+If the issuer fulfills the conditions and criteria for listing on the Standard Market or for listing on the Prime Market, it may request that its shares are listed on the Ljubljana Stock Exchange.
 The process is governed by the LJSE Rules.

-In case of bonds, the same procedure as described for the procedure of listing of stocks applies, insofar as the conditions and criteria for listing is fulfilled, the applicant fulfils its obligations relating to publishing of the prospectus and other information and completes all requirements prior to initiation of the trading.
+In the case of bonds, the same procedure as described for the procedure of listing of stocks applies, insofar as the conditions and criteria for listing are fulfilled, the applicant fulfills its obligations relating to the publishing of the prospectus and other information, and completes all requirements prior to initiation of the trading.